Lebuin/escaperoom/docs/install rpi.md

 * **I want to restart the escaperoom**.
 Right click anywhere except in the video -> click "Reload".
 * **I want to exit fullscreen**.
 Right click anywhere except in the video -> click "Exit full screen".
 * **The escaperoom is no longer in fullscreen**.
 Click the three dots in the top right corner.
 There is a small full screen button next the the "Zoom" buttons.
 * **I closed Chrome / Chrome has crashed**.
-Double click the `Escaperoom` file on the desktop.
+Double click the `Escaperoom` file on the desktop and choose "Execute in terminal".
 This should restart the escaperoom.
 * **The tag reader doesn't work**.
 Make sure all the cables are wired correctly.